 So how to determine a good brand?

-Remember, you want CLEAN (not contaminated) and EFFECTIVE (it works) supplements.
-In theory you can look for the very basic certification from the FDA which is GMP (Good Manufacturing Practice).
+The only way to do this is to vet their quality control.
+In theory, you can look for the very basic certification from the FDA which is GMP (Good Manufacturing Practice).
 But the plot thickens, as any company can say they are GMP and there is absolutely NO regulation of this claim.
 So in a sense, it means nothing!

 It’s up to the supplement manufacturer to prove their product is of good quality, meaning it has the quantities of effective ingredients that are listed on the label and contains nothing else.
 They need to pay for this kind of inspection and certification and have their manufacturing plants and supplements routinely tested by independent agencies.
-Therefore, this is reflected on the price tag – but well worth it!
+Therefore, this is reflected on the price tag to some degree – but well worth it!
 Otherwise, you essentially have no idea what you are swallowing.
 So if a brand is way cheaper than other brands, do be suspicious.

 The brands that go above and beyond

 These are the brands that are not only independently certified, but they also take it upon themselves to have each and every batch tested, and provide a certificate of analysis.
 These are the brands to trust that they contain what they say!
 The ones I rely on (and this is NOT an all-inclusive list of quality brands, please vet brands not on here using the above certifications) include:

 - Design’s For Health